What is a

 The two basic types of pneumothorax are traumatic pneumothorax and nontraumatic pneumothorax.
 Either type can lead to a tension pneumothorax if the air surrounding the lung increases in pressure.
 A tension pneumothorax is common in cases of trauma and requires emergency medical treatment.

 Traumatic pneumothorax occurs after some type of trauma or injury has happened to the chest or lung wall.
 It can be a minor or significant injury.
 The trauma can damage these structures, and this allows air to leak into the pleural space.

 Examples of traumas that can cause TP include:

-- hard hit to the chest from contact sport (e.g. football tackle)
+- a hard hit to the chest from a contact sport, such as from a football tackle

 - a stab wound or bullet wound to the chest

-- medical procedures that damage the lung (e.g. insertion of chest tubes, ventilator use, lung biopsies, and the administration of CPR)
+- medical procedures that can damage the lung, such as chest tube insertions, ventilator use, lung biopsies, and CPR

 Quick treatment of a pneumothorax due to significant chest trauma is critical.
-The symptoms are often severe, and could contribute to potentially fatal complications such as cardiac arrest, respiratory failure, and shock.
+The symptoms are often severe, and they could contribute to potentially fatal complications such as cardiac arrest, respiratory failure, and shock.

 Some conditions that increase your risk of SSP include:

-- chronic obstructive pulmonary disease (emphysema, chronic bronchitis)
+- chronic obstructive pulmonary disease, such as emphysema or chronic bronchitis

 - lung cancer

-- cystic fibrosis (genetic lung disease that causes mucous build up in the lungs)
+- cystic fibrosis, which is a genetic lung disease that causes mucus to build up in the lungs

 Spontaneous hemopneumothorax (SHP) is a rare subtype of spontaneous pneumothorax.
 It occurs when blood and air fill the pleural cavity without any recent trauma or history of lung disease.